ervis/spring-boot-examples/spring-saga-pattern/README.md

 # Handling long running requests

-Imagine that you work for an e-shop company and you need to send daily orders to a third party system so that they can process them and send discounts to specific users.
+Imagine that you work for an e-shop company, and you need to send daily orders to a third party system so that they can process them and send discounts to specific users.

 ### Use case
-- At the end of they, the system generates reports as CSV files
+- At the end of the day, the system generates reports as CSV files
-- those CSV files are automatically uploaded to the system
+- those CSV files are being automatically uploaded to the system
-- each line in the CSV file contains the product title, product category, email of the user who bought it and the cost
+- each line in the CSV file contains the product title, product category, email of the user who bought it, and the cost
 - each file has a unique id that we can use to retrieve all the items that were created in that single file upload
 - a typical CSV file can contain ~ 2000-3000 items
-- in a normal day 100-200 files are being uploaded, on weekends ~ 400-500
+- in a normal day 100-200 files are being uploaded
+- on weekends ~ 400-500
 - we can only query the orders by file upload id
 ```
 GET /fist-party/api/orders?file-id=1